DorBitton/CI-jenkins-nexus-sonarq/README.md

 git config --global user.name "yourUserName"
 ```
-It should be in sync now and we are able to push code into github.
+It should be in sync now and we are able to push code into the repository.